yufei-pan/multiCMD/README.md

 		with_stdErr: Whether to append the standard error output to the standard output
 		return_code_only: Whether to return only the return code
 		return_object: Whether to return the Task object
+		wait_for_return: Whether to wait for the return of the command

 	@returns:
 		None | int | list[str] | Task: The output of the command
+	'''
+def join_threads(threads=__running_threads,timeout=None):
+	'''
+	Join threads

+	@params:
+		threads: The threads to join
+		timeout: The timeout

+	@returns:
+		None
 	'''
 def input_with_timeout_and_countdown(timeout, prompt='Please enter your selection'):
 	"""